rajuroy1234/Movie_Project-1_Raju-Roy/README.md

 - For the code reference, view from 'Java Code' folder.
 - 'Main' function resides in the class 'MainClass.java'.
 You need to run this class.
 - MySQL Connector, version: 8.0.29, has been added to 'Libraries and Connector' folder.
-Do configure the build path this MySQL connector before running the code.
+Do configure the build path this MySQL connector before running the code or else will show driver error.